-This book, which is the first publication by Mohammad Baqir al-Ṣadr, accentuates his nontraditional thinking, as opposed to other clerics.
-It demonstrates the radical change led by al-Ṣadr in the believers’ perception of the figure of Fatima.
-Muhammad Baqir al-Ṣadr transformed her image from a marginalized woman, whose significance merely lies in her being daughter of the Prophet, wife of Ali and mother of the second and third Imams Hasan and Husayn, into a central figure in her own right, and in her revolutionism and resistance to the first Caliphate, Abū Bakr.
+This book, which was the first publication by al-Sadr, accentuates his nontraditional thinking, as opposed to other clerics.
+It demonstrates the radical change led by al-Sadr in the believers’ perception of the figure of Fatima.
+Al-Sadr transformed her image from a marginalized woman, whose significance merely was in her being daughter of the Prophet Muhammad, wife of Ali, and mother of the second and third imams, Hasan and Husayn, into a central figure in her own right and in her revolutionary and resistant role to the first caliph, Abu Bakr.

-This revolutionism is not solely implicit, but rather eminent in the explicit multiple use of the words “Thawra” (revolution) and “thaiʾra” (female revolutionist) in al-Ṣadr’s book.
-He uses these two words 18 times in the book’s first chapter entitled: “ʿAla Masraḥ a-Thawra” (on the revolution’s stage). al-Ṣadr, unlike other Shiite and Sunni clerics, brings Fatima into a far-reaching alteration process, transforming her from a constantly crying weak woman (called a moaner) into a strong and revolutionary woman, whose crying had resulted from successive harsh blows- the death of her father, and the denial of her husband’s right to be a Caliphate of his cousin, Prophet Muhammad, and to lead the Islamic nation after his death.
+This revolutionary role is not solely implicit but rather eminent in the explicit multiple use of the words “thawra” (revolution) and “thāiʾra” (female revolutionist) in al-Sadr’s book.
+He uses these two words eighteen times in the book’s first chapter, entitled ʿAla masraḥ al-thawra (On the revolution’s stage).
+Al-Sadr, unlike other Shiite and Sunni clerics, brought Fatima into a far-reaching process of alteration, transforming her from a constantly crying weak woman (called a moaner) into a strong and revolutionary woman, whose crying had resulted from successive harsh blows – the death of her father, and the denial of her husband’s right to be a caliph by his cousin, Prophet Muhammad, and to lead the Islamic nation after his death.

-This potent portrayal of Fatima by Baqir al-Ṣadr grows stronger, since his writing is essentially different from the general traditional atmosphere which encompassed al-ḥawza al-ʿilmiyya in the 1950s in Karbalāʾ and Najaf.
-The dominant view that prevailed among Shiite clerics at that time was in favor of the “Intiẓarˮ, and of passivity and abstention from taking political positions, as long as the twelfth Imam remains in the major occultation, that has lasted for more than a millennium.
+This potent portrayal of Fatima by al-Sadr grew stronger, as his writing was essentially different from the general traditional atmosphere that encompassed al-ḥawza al-ʿilmīyya in the 1950s in Karbalāʾ and Najaf.
+The dominant view that prevailed among Shiite clerics at that time favored the intiẓār, and the passivity and abstention from taking political positions, as long as the twelfth imam remains in the major occultation, that has lasted for more than a millennium.

-This young cleric, does not only write about a woman in the Islamic history, he also refrains from portraying her stereotypically as a passive and weak woman, but rather as powerful and rebellious.
-She takes active steps and confronts authority (namely Abu Bakr) by adopting an attitude to which al-Ṣadr would adhere all his life- activism and steadfastly resistance to illegitimate or corrupt authority.
+Not only did this young cleric write about a woman in Islamic history, but he refrained from portraying Fatima stereotypically as a passive and weak woman and rather depicted her as powerful and rebellious.
+Al-Sadr portrayed her as taking active steps and confronting authority (namely Abu Bakr) – an attitude to which al-Sadr would adhere all his life’s activism – and steadfastly resist illegitimate or corrupt authority.

-Fatima’s activism is strongly depicted in terms of independence and leadership, for she confronts the Caliphate of the Islamic state, and presents her argument in front of the new leadership of the Islamic state, that was present in the mosque.
+Fatima’s activism is strongly depicted in terms of independence and leadership, for she confronts the caliphate of the Islamic state and presents her argument in front of the new leadership, which was present in the mosque.
 She bursts into the mosque and does not fear confronting the new authority.
-Al-Ṣadr describes her outburst as a move resulting from deep thinking and planning, rather than a one-time hasty and emotional break-in.
+Al-Sadr described her outburst as resulting from deep thinking and planning, rather than a one-time hasty and emotional break-down.

-Al-Ṣadr was aware that Fatima’s resistance was not fruitful, and that she could not regain her inheritance.
-Yet, al-Ṣadr emphasizes that the revolution which Fatima started succeeded, even if Fatima herself had failed.
-Opposition and dialectics of this sort will reappear in the activist perception of the triumph of Imam Husayn over Yazīd, despite failure of the third Imam’s “armyˮ in its battle with Yazīd’s army in Karbalāʾ.
-This historical event has over-accumulated abundant myths and revolutionary operations which the different forces in the Shiite history channeled for the release of the activist and revolutionary energy lying within the Shiite faith throughout different periods of history.
-The same motif and parallelization of the blood’s triumph over the sword (Intiṣar ad-dam ʿala as-sayf) also exists in the Christian mythology, according to which Jesus is the victor despite his crucifixion, or probably because of it.
+Al-Sadr was aware that Fatima’s resistance was not fruitful and that she could not regain her inheritance.
+Yet, al-Sadr emphasized that the revolution that Fatima had started succeeded, even if Fatima herself had failed.
+Opposition and dialectics of this sort will reappear in the activist perception of the triumph of Imam Husayn over Yazid, despite failure of the third imam’s “armyˮ in its battle with Yazid’s army in Karbalāʾ.
+This historical event has accumulated abundant myths and revolutionary operations, which the different forces in Shiite history have channeled for propelling activist and revolutionary energy within the Shiite faith throughout different periods of history.
+The same motif and parallelization of the blood’s triumph over the sword (Intiṣār al-dam ʿalā al-sayf) also exists in the Christian mythology, according to which Jesus is the victor despite his crucifixion, or probably because of it.